jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 In contrast, when America put rockets in space, average citizens were following along in real-time on radios and TVs sharing the same technology.
 As Soviet innovation stalled in the 1970s, the Soviet Union grew ever more dependent on oil exports to fund a bloated state bureaucracy and military.
 It needed to buy the advanced industrial equipment, and even food, it could not produce itself.
 Regular workers joked "we pretend to work, they pretend to pay us".
 When video tapes of bountiful western supermarkets pierced through government propaganda, and oil prices fell in the 1980s, the entire Soviet system imploded as its various peoples either voted to abandon it or watched as even once-committed believers let the communist project die.

-Both extremist regimes hit the same wall.
+Both extremist regimes hit the same wall because they misplayed the same game.
 They both wanted to mix scienctific advancement and mass-production to create amazing new tools.
-Both thought screen boardmates would make that happen.
-Neither saw technology as an ecossytem of producers, grazers, predators, etc. who need all types to operate it.
+Both thought screening boardmates would make that happen.
+Neither saw technology as an ecosystem of producers, grazers, predators, etc. who need all types to operate it.
 Thus, each regime's carrying capacity was far below what it had promised its believers.
 Instead of reflecting, both resorted to increasing inputs—by taking, or by selling.
 Germany needed Austrian gold, Czech factories, Ukrainian grain, and Caucasus oil.
-The Soviets seized manyh German and Japanese power stations and factories after the war, innovated on that equipment for a time, then had to sell oil to stay afloat until even that wasn't enough.
+The Soviets seized many German and Japanese power stations and factories after the war, innovated on that equipment for a time, then had to sell oil to stay afloat until even that wasn't enough.

 People selecting winners and losers is not itself a problem.
 Every farmer selects, every teacher selects, every coach selects.
 The problem was what the extremists selected on.
 Class origin and bloodline aren't measures of fitness; they're faces in a crab shell.